Dr Elisabeth Blagrove (convenor)

 Philosophy with Psychology students (optional)

-Weeks 1-6: One hour lecture per week, one seminar per fortnight
+Weeks 1-10: Two hour lectures per week, one seminar per fortnight

 Attendance at lectures and seminars is compulsory.
 Examination questions may be set on seminar topics.